 Jordan Rozum

-I am a postdoctoral researcher studying complex systems in the Complex Adaptive Systems & Computational Intelligence (CASCI) laboratory at Binghamton University.
-I have a math and physics background, and a focus on applications to systems biomedicine and computational social science.
+I am a postdoctoral research associate studying complex systems in the Complex Adaptive Systems & Computational Intelligence (CASCI) laboratory at Binghamton University.
+I have a math and physics background, and a research focus on applications to systems biomedicine and computational social science.

 Research Interests